Here’s How to Clean out the Fridge Like Ree Drummond

 Not only does Ree keep everything visible in her fridge, but notice how she isn’t piling items on top of each other.
 The only thing I noticed being piled are multiples of one thing (like meats, cheeses, and bins of salad), or containers of leftovers on the top.
 Everything else is free of piling, which we all know makes a fridge feel overstuffed very quickly.

 Plan on having a little fridge-cleaning spree like Ree?
-Make sure to wipe down your fridge before putting all of your food back in with this easy way to clean, brighten, and deodorize your fridge (and 31 other places) using vinegar!
+Make sure to wipe down your fridge before putting all of your food back in with this easy way to clean, brighten, and deodorize your fridge (and dozens of other places) using vinegar!